lance/lance.github.io/src/words/immutability.md

 ## Lingering doubts

-I still have lingering doubts, though.
+I still have doubts, though.
 For one thing, making a new instance for every change seems pretty inefficient, doesn't it?
 And for another, what happens when my data model has nested objects as properties?
 Do I have to freeze those as well?
 It turns out, yes I do.
 All of the properties on my product object are immutable.
 But properties of nested objects can be changed.
 That freeze doesn't go very deep.

 Maybe I can fix that by just freezing the nested objects.